zhangheli/simple-grid/README.md

   * Please download python in [Python](https://www.python.org/) official website for other system requirement.

-* Confirm that you have already download [git](https://git-scm.com/), open command terminal or git GUIs, clone this project to your local:
+* Confirm that you have already downloaded [git](https://git-scm.com/), open command terminal or git GUIs, clone this project to your local:

   ```shell
   git clone https://github.com/Kucoin-academy/simple-grid.git